Mcilhaggis/lets-go-travel-planner/README.md

   - [License](#license)

 ## Description
 Let's Go Travel Planner is a travel app that helps users plan their trips effortlessly.
 The app lets users input the name of the city that they would like to travel to.
-Whenver a user submits a city name, the app will display a list of recommendations for restaurants and activities to do in the city.
+Whenever a user submits a city name, the app will display a list of recommendations for restaurants and activities to do in the city.
 Users will also be able to create an account and save their itinerary for easy viewing.

 ## Technologies Used